|

 The

-speed advantages over solo metal-detectors to be cost-effective.
+speed advantages over the solo metal-detectors to be anything like cost-effective.